bookofproofs/bookofproofs.github.io/_sources/history/20th-century/franca.md

 * Franca was awarded a Ph.D. in 1987 for his thesis New Mixed Finite Element Methods.
 * After the award of his doctorate, Franca spent a year as a postdoctoral researcher at the University of Stanford in the United States.
 * From 1988 to 1993 Franca worked in the National Laboratory for Scientific Computing at the Department of Applied and Computational Mathematics of the Ministério da Ciência e Tecnologia.
-* On 16 May 1991, Franca married Lucia Valadao.
 * Ulisses Mello, engineer and associate director at IBM Research, Brazil, led the Smarter Natural Resources & Discovery strategic group and it was this group that Franca joined as a senior research scientist.
 * While working for IBM, Franca was one of six members of staff who applied for a patent for Method to assess the impact of existing fractures and faults for reservoir management on 9 November 2012.
 * Sadly Franca had died two months before the application for the patent was filed.